The Vermont Statutes Online

 (a) An agency licensed under this chapter may employ private investigators or security guards.

-(b) An agency shall register all agency investigative and security employees with the Board.
-Employees shall carry identification in a form satisfactory to the Board indicating the licensee by whom the person is employed.
+(b) An agency shall register all agency investigative and security employees with the Office.
+Employees shall carry identification indicating the licensee by whom the person is employed.

-(c) An employee of a licensee shall not function as an armed private investigator, armed guard, armed courier, or handler of guard dogs unless the employee demonstrates to the Board competency in a manner deemed appropriate by the Board.
+(c) An employee of a licensee shall not function as an armed private investigator, armed guard, armed courier, or handler of guard dogs unless the employee holds an active specialty designation authorizing the use of firearms or guard dogs, as applicable.

-(d) The Board may make inquiries it deems necessary into the character, integrity, and reputation of the employee.
+(d) The Director may make inquiries it deems necessary into the character, integrity, and reputation of the employee.

-(e) As a prerequisite to registration, all investigative and security employees shall take and successfully complete a training program approved by the Board.
+(e) As a prerequisite to registration, all investigative and security employees shall take and successfully complete a training program approved by the Director.